Images On / Off

 David and Margaret Blatchford

-By arrangement between 1 June - 31 August (2025)
+By arrangement between 1 June - 31 August (2026)

 4

 A tiny slice of jungle nestled within a small triangular plot.
 To the front of the house are two beds planted with nectar-secreting plants and seasonal colour.
-To the rear, an anonymous door leads to a small patio, home to some bonsai, a collection of potted terrestrial ferns and stone troughs hold tender and hardy succulents.
+To the rear, an anonymous door leads to a small patio, a collection of potted terrestrial ferns and stone troughs hold tender and hardy succulents.
 A serpentine path meanders through dense planting of palms, brugmansia, bananas and tree ferns.
-Of note is the use of hardy and tender bromeliads and a collection of aroids such as Arisaemia, Alocasia, Colocasia and giant Zantedeschia.
+Of particular note is the use of hardy and tender bromeliads and a collection of aroids such as Arisaemia, Alocasia, Colocasia and giant Zantedeschia.
 Flower highlights are provided by lilies (species and cultivars) and later in the season, cannas, and hardy gingers such as Hedychium, Cautleya and Roscoea.
 Nestling amongst the foliage is the giant leafed Tetrapanax together with the rare, giant terrestrial fern Lophosoria.

 Directions: From the north take the A77 Ayr to Stranraer.
 At the roundabout, turn left onto the A713 and follow the road past the hospital to the junction with B742, turn right into the village.
 The garden is on the corner of Burnton and Barbieston Roads.
 From the south take the A77 towards Ayr, turn right onto the B7034.
 Follow into the village, at Kirkton Inn junction turn left onto Barbieston Road.
 Bus 52 from Ayr.
-The 52 leaves Ayr bus Station at 20 minutes to the hour and will drop you at the White Horse Pub in the centre of the village.
+The 52 leaves Ayr bus station at 20 minutes to the hour and will drop you at the White Horse Pub in the centre of the village.

 Admission: £5.00, children free